telerik/xaml-docs/styling-and-appearance/common-styling-appearance-office2013-theme.md

 The official Q3 2013 release of UI for {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %} brought a brand new __external__ theme with a flat modern UI and three color variations – White, Light Gray, Dark Gray.

->importantThe theme is external which is why it can only be applied using [Implicit Styles]({%slug styling-apperance-implicit-styles-overview%}).
+>important Тhe VisualStudio2013 theme can only be applied using [Implicit Styles]({%slug styling-apperance-implicit-styles-overview%}).
 For this purpose you need to add NoXaml binaries to your application.

 The following topic explains the specifics of the theme's color variations.